 - Milton Keynes has three permitted sand and gravel sites.
-Estimated reserves as of 31 December 2016 cannot be published for confidentiality reasons but are known to be limited - Sales increased year on year between 2007 and 2010, decreased between 2011 and 2014 before increasing significantly in 2015 and falling again in 2016.
-Actual sales figures cannot be identified for confidentiality reasons. - In 2014 (the most recent figures available) 0.76 million tonnes (Mt) of sand and gravel was sold in the Milton Keynes Buckinghamshire sub-region, of which 0.41 Mt was exported.
+Estimated reserves as of 31 December 2017 cannot be published for confidentiality reasons but are known to be limited. - Sales of sand and gravel in 2017 were 0.24 million tonnes (Mt) and are the highest they have been in the last 10 years. - In 2014 (the most recent figures available) 0.76 Mt of sand and gravel was sold in the Milton Keynes - Buckinghamshire sub-region, of which 0.41 Mt was exported.
 0.43 Mt of sand and gravel was imported, leaving an export/import balance of 0.2 Mt; making the sub-region a minor net importer. - The Milton Keynes Minerals Local Plan (MLP) sand and gravel provision rate is 0.17 million tonnes per annum (Mtpa).
 It is based on 3 year average sales (2010 2012) and local factors affecting the supply and demand for sand and gravel.
-Average aggregate sales for the most recent 10 year period (2007 2016) and 3 year period (2014 2016) are 0.16 Mtpa and 0.13 Mtpa respectively. - Currently the supply contribution of sand and gravel sites in the borough is limited.
-Based on the MLP provision rate there are insufficient permitted reserves (as of 31/12/2016) to maintain a 7 year landbank, as required by national policy.
+Average aggregate sales for the most recent 10 year period (2008 2017) and 3 year period (2015 2017) are 0.17 Mtpa and 0.19 Mtpa respectively. - Currently the supply contribution of sand and gravel sites in the borough is limited.
+Based on the MLP provision rate there are insufficient permitted reserves (as of 31/12/2017) to maintain a 7 year landbank, as required by national policy.
 To address this four sites for sand and gravel extraction have been allocated in the MLP which, subject to planning permission, have the potential to increase the landbank significantly.